viamrobotics/docs/docs/manage/fleet/_index.md

 You can also revert to an earlier configuration from the History tab.

 {{< alert title="Note" color="note" >}}
-Configuration may require physical access to the robot.
+For some configuration aspects you may require physical access to the robot so you can see how components are connected.
 {{< /alert >}}

 ### Package Deployment